-The maximum credit exposure to credit risk of the investments at the reporting date is the carrying amount.
+The maximum credit exposure to credit risk of debt securities, perpetual securities and unquoted convertible loans at the reporting date is the carrying amount.

 Information about the Group's and Company's exposures to credit and market risk and fair value measurement is included in Note 41.